 - Ramp to closed

 - Ramp to target

 - step to target

-Now we have question that what is the difference between ramp and step.
+Now you may ask what is the difference between ramp and step?

-Here step to target means if our valve position is at 0% and we want to open it 50% in once then we have to select the step to target option.
+Here step to target means if the valve position is at 0% and we want to open it 50% at once then we have to select the step to target option.

-By selecting Ramp to open, closed or target if we want a valve to open 50% it will heading towards it slowly.
+By selecting Ramp to open, closed or target then for example if we want a valve to open 50% it will heading towards it slowly.